wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

  .  .
 Q  .
 ```

 But this gives us just one solution to the puzzle.
 How can we find all solutions, ideally without adding any more code to our existing model?
 As we did earlier, by running _`./pan -E -c0 -e`_.
-You’ll get two solutions to the puzzle in respective trail files (i.e., _queenfourbyfour.pml1.trail_ and _queenfourbyfour.pml2.trail_).
+You will get two solutions to the puzzle in respective trail files (i.e., _queenfourbyfour.pml1.trail_ and _queenfourbyfour.pml2.trail_).
 Here is the second solution:

 ```
 result[0] = 3